AmpersandTarski/RAP/README.md

     * verify that the database 'rap4' exists. if it doesn't, navigate to `<hostname>/admin/installer` and press the red button to install the database.
     * if installation doesn't work, verify that the environment variable `AMPERSAND_PRODUCTION_MODE` in the RAP4-container is set to `false`.
 If it is not, step 4 has not been carried out properly.
 While you are in the rap4-container, you can set `AMPERSAND_PRODUCTION_MODE` to `false` by hand and reinstall the database.
 Don't forget to set it back to `true` once the database is up and running.

+7. This step should not give any trouble to shoot...

-7. The prototypes of a RAP4 user will run in a dedicated container for that user only.
+8. The prototypes of a RAP4 user will run in a dedicated container for that user only.
    For this purpose, RAP4 needs access to the docker repository on its host.
 However, sometimes this access is protected.
 In that case you must allow the rap4 service to read and write in the docker repository.
 You can verify this by going into the rap4 service and checking whether it has access:
    ```
       sjo@laptop:~/RAP % docker-compose exec rap4 bash